 Prospects or potential customers usually browse numerous websites as part of their research.
 They consume various content to help them make a decision.
 Retargeting gives them a little push towards your brand.
 When a prospect sees a retargeting ad, there’s a 70% chance that they’ll purchase your product over your competitor’s.

 3 out of 5 online viewers notice and consider ads showing products they viewed from another page.
 [Source: eMarketer]

 As customers are becoming savvier, they’ve found ways to block out these ads, whether through ad blockers or sheer effort.
 However, retargeting display ads are a different story, as they remind visitors of products and services they’ve shown an interest to in the past.

 The click-through rate (CTR) of a retargeted ad is 10x higher than the CTR of a typical display ad.
 [Source: Wishpond]

 The engagement advertisers can get from retargeting is significantly larger.
 While the average CTR for display ads is 0.07%, the average for retargeting ads is 0.7%.
 Furthermore, visitors who are retargeted with display ads are 70% more likely to convert on the website.
-This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to other digital advertising strategies.
+This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to traditional display advertising strategies.